SQream/sqream_docs/operational_guides/query_split.rst

 The four stages of using the query split operation are:

-* Creating an empty table that would hold the results of the query
+* Creating an empty table with an identical DDL of what would have been the result set table if we were to run the query we wish to split into 4 small queries.
+This empty table would eventually hold the results of all 4 small queries.

+* Deciding by which column to split your query by.
+Columns to split by can only be of ``INTEGER`` or ``DATE`` data types, or otherwise, an Identity column.

-*
+* Executing the query split

+* Executing a query that collects the results of all 4 small queries into our empty table.

 .. contents::
    :local: